 - Attach images to spans using SDK methods or structured output data

-- Images are uploaded during span ingestion (base64 data is stripped from the span)
+- Images are uploaded during span ingestion (image data is stripped from the span and stored separately)

 - Judges fetch images when evaluating the span and send them to a vision-capable LLM